carneybill/carneybill.github.io/content/blog/video.md

 ![stack](/blog/assets/video.jpeg)

-As technology continues to reshape how audiences engage with content, two advertising trends are capturing marketers' attention: livestreaming and video advertising.
-These formats not only align with evolving consumer habits but also offer unparalleled opportunities for brands to build connections, drive awareness, and boost sales.
+As technology continues to redefine how audiences engage with content, three key trends are revolutionizing advertising: **livestreaming**, **video**, and **AI-powered tools**.
+These formats not only align with evolving consumer habits but also offer unmatched opportunities for brands to connect, build awareness, and drive sales.

 ## Looking to Livestreaming

-Livestreaming has become a dominant force in markets like China, where platforms such as **Taobao Live**, **Douyin**, and **WeChat** reach nearly half the population.
-The appeal is clear: livestreaming combines entertainment with e-commerce, creating an interactive, engaging experience that resonates with viewers.
+Livestreaming has become a dominant force in markets like China, which reach nearly half the population!
+Combining entertainment with commerce, livestreaming offers an interactive experience that resonates deeply with viewers.
 By 2026, it’s projected that **live-commerce sales will account for 20% of total retail sales** in China.

-The impact of livestreaming ads goes beyond immediate purchases.
-According to Kantar, livestreaming boosts both short-term purchase intent and long-term brand affinity.
-Established brands can use livestreaming to strengthen emotional connections and reinforce brand identity.
-Meanwhile, small to mid-sized brands benefit from the format’s ability to quickly generate awareness and drive immediate interest.
+Beyond immediate purchases, livestreaming ads boost **short-term purchase intent** and **long-term brand affinity**.
+Established brands use it to strengthen emotional connections, while small to mid-sized businesses leverage it to build awareness and drive interest.
+For those considering livestreaming, the opportunities are immense—with the right strategy, brands can amplify their reach and impact.

-For brands considering livestreaming, the opportunity is immense.
-With careful planning and alignment to audience preferences, livestreaming can be a powerful addition to any advertising strategy.

 ## Embarking on the Voyage to Video

-In today’s media landscape, the distinction between traditional broadcast TV and streaming services is fading.
-Viewers now seamlessly switch between live TV, subscription video-on-demand (SVOD), and ad-supported video-on-demand (AVOD) platforms.
-For marketers, this shift represents both a challenge and an opportunity.
+In today’s media landscape, the lines between traditional broadcast TV and streaming services are almost invisible.
+Viewers seamlessly switch between **live TV**, **subscription video-on-demand (SVOD)**, and **ad-supported video-on-demand (AVOD)** platforms.
+This convergence demands that marketers take a nuanced approach:

-**Kantar predicts** that investment in broadcast TV advertising will continue but will increasingly be spread across the broader TV portfolio, including streaming and video platforms.
-To thrive in this environment, marketers need to take a nuanced approach:

-- **Experiment Across Platforms**: A mix of traditional broadcast, SVOD, and AVOD ensures you reach diverse audience segments.
+- **Experiment Across Platforms**: Balance traditional broadcast with SVOD and AVOD to reach diverse audiences.
-- **Test and Learn**: Continually refine your strategy based on performance data to identify the right balance for your brand.
+- **Test and Learn**: Continuously refine your strategy based on performance metrics.
-- **Embrace Flexibility**: Adapt to emerging trends, such as personalized video content and interactive ads, to stay ahead of the curve.
+- **Embrace Flexibility**: Stay ahead of the curve with trends like personalized video content and interactive ads.

-By blending traditional and digital video advertising, brands can create campaigns that maximize reach and resonate deeply with audiences.
+By integrating traditional and digital video advertising, brands can maximize their reach and resonate with audiences in a deeply personal way.

-## The Future is Interactive and Immersive
+## The Role of AI in Video Advertising

+### 2024: A Year of AI Innovation

+In 2024, the advertising world witnessed groundbreaking advancements at the intersection of AI and video.
+Tools like **OpenAI’s Sora**, a cutting-edge text-to-video generator, and **Vimeo’s new AI-powered features** transformed workflows for businesses and creators alike.
+These innovations automate some of the most time-consuming aspects of video production, from generating titles and tags to creating summaries and chapters—all in seconds.

+However, with these advancements came challenges.
+Companies like Adobe faced criticism over user consent in AI training, prompting **Vimeo CEO Philip Moyer** to affirm that videos on Vimeo will not be used to train AI models without the explicit consent of their owners.

+### AI-Driven Enhancements for Video

+AI tools are revolutionizing video production and consumption in several ways:

+1. **Streamlined Editing**:
+   AI-powered text-based editing allows creators to remove false starts, filler words, and mistakes directly from video transcripts, drastically reducing production time.

+2. **Effortless Translation and Dubbing**:
+   Businesses can now translate videos into dozens of languages within minutes, enabling global reach without compromising quality.
+Watch out Lionbridge we can now create localized content at a fraction of the old cost.

+3. **Interactive Features**:
+   AI tools allow viewers to ask questions within the video player and receive tailored responses.
+These features also summarize long videos into concise, shareable formats, enhancing engagement and usability—particularly for training and learning.

+## Looking Ahead: AI and the Future of Marketing

-As livestreaming and video advertising continue to grow, the future of marketing lies in **interactive and immersive experiences**.
-These formats don’t just inform—they engage, entertain, and invite consumers to participate.
-For brands willing to embrace innovation and adapt to changing consumer behaviors, the potential is limitless.
+As livestreaming, video, and AI continue to grow, the future of marketing lies in **interactive and immersive experiences**.
+AI will play an increasingly pivotal role, helping brands streamline workflows, localize content, and deliver hyper-personalized experiences.

-Whether through livestreaming platforms or streaming video ads, the key is to create authentic, compelling narratives that connect with audiences in real-time and leave a lasting impression.
-The time to invest in these formats is now—because the future of advertising is already here.
+For marketers willing to embrace innovation and adapt to consumer behaviors, the potential is limitless.
+Whether through livestreaming platforms, AI-powered video tools, or interactive ad formats, the time to invest in these technologies is now—because the future of advertising is already here.